PHSI-supplements/labs/integrated-labs/CalculatorLab/doc/05-number-builder.md

 The LEDs should indicate that a button has been pressed.
-We want the left LED to light up in response to the user pressing a key on the keypad, and we want the right LED to light up in response ot the user pressing one of the pushbuttons.
+We want the left LED to light up in response to the user pressing a key on the keypad, and we want the right LED to light up in response to the user pressing one of the pushbuttons.
 In both cases, we want the LED to remain lit for a half-second and then go dark.

 - [ ] Add variables to `build_number()` to track the times of the last key press and the last button press.